kojiishi/irkit/README.md

 irkit dvd
 irkit next
 ```
 The first command changes the current scope to `/tv`.
-Commands are searched first in the current scope, and then its parent scopes, so the second `next` command matches to `/tv/next`.
+Commands are searched first in the current scope,
+and then its parent scopes,
+so the second `next` command matches to `/tv/next`.

-Third command `dvd` does not exist in the current `/tv` scope, so irkit searches for its parent (i.e., root) scope, where it finds `dvd`, so the current scope is changed to `/dvd`.
-Then the fourth `next` command sends `/dvd/next`.
+Since the third command `dvd` does not exist in the current `/tv` scope,
+irkit searches for its parent (i.e., root) scope,
+where it finds `dvd`.
+The current scope is now changed to `/dvd`,
+so the fourth `next` command matches to `/dvd/next`.